CoderForGood/coderforgood.github.io/usa/Washington.md

-# Washington is a great state for Software Engineers.
+# Washington State.

-Washington state is a very good state for software development engineers to live in and work from.
+Opinion: Washington state is a very good state for software development engineers to live in and work from.

 # Washington state has a thriving tech hub.